the-bald-lad/Python-File-Editor/README.md

 In order to use this, you have to enter the full directory name e.g. C:\Users\Sam\documents\work

 The program will then ask which file type you want to be renamed. <b>It will ignore every other file type.</b>

+Then the program will need a name in order to rename all of the files specified.